FerRacimo/Archaeomics/PCAandAdmixture.md

 Look at the output files in the Admixture folder.
 Based on today's lecture, what do you think each of these represent?

-We can visualize the admixture components of each individual using a barplot in R:
+We can visualize the admixture components of each individual using a barplot in R. For example, for K=3:

 ```
 R